 MILLIQUAS - Million Quasars Catalog, Version 7.9 (5 February 2023)

 Low-confidence/quality or questionable objects (so deemed by their researchers) are not included in Milliquas.
 Additional quality cuts can be applied as detailed in the HMQ paper (Flesch 2015,PASA,32,10).
 Full QSO/AGN classification is accomplished via spectral lines, yielding a reliable spectroscopic redshift.
 Two spectral lines are required, or one spectral line refining a compatible photometric redshift.
 Accordingly, obscured AGN for which the redshift is taken from the host may be absent from Milliquas.
 Some legacy quasars with neither good spectra nor radio/X-ray association were flagged by Gaia-EDR3 as 5-sigma moving (i.e., stars), and so were removed from Milliquas.
 All objects are de-duplicated across source catalogs.
 The author's aim here is to present one unique reliable object per each data row.
-All objects are de-duplicated across source catalogues.
-Two NIQs offset <2 arcsec can be reported as a single object if within the same host.
+Two NIQs offset < 2 arcsec can be reported as a single object if within the same host.
 Lenses are reported as single objects onto the brightest source, although some extra images are identified (as type L) if they carry radio/X-ray associations.
-Milliquas is not a catalogue of lenses.
+Milliquas is not a catalog of lenses.

 This version has the following changes from the previous edition: